idindev/idindev/README.md

 - 👀 I’m interested in technology
 - 🌱 I’m currently learning flutter, nodejs, vuejs, python, aws and firebase
 - 💞️ I’m looking to collaborate on open source project and freelance project
-- 📫 How to reach me? please email me at idinz.dev@gmail.com & <a href="https://www.instagram.com/idin.dev">@idin.dev</a>
+- 📫 How to reach me? please email me at idinz.dev@gmail.com or chat me at <a href="https://www.instagram.com/idin.dev">@idin.dev</a>

 <!---
 idindev/idindev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.